Orab Music Booster Club

 How does Orab Music Booster Club spend its money?

 Orab Music Booster Club directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Orab Music Booster Club tax-deductible?